Skip to main content

 Frequently asked questions

 Volume = length × width × depth (or π × radius² × depth for circular areas).
-Convert to cubic yards by dividing by 27, then multiply by gravel density (≈1.4 tons/yd³ for standard gravel) to get tons.
+Convert to cubic yards by dividing by 27, then multiply by gravel density (≈1.4 tons/yd³, 1.66 t/m³ for standard gravel) to get tons.
 Add 10% for waste and compaction.
-For a 20 ft × 10 ft (6 m × 3 m) driveway at 4-inch (10 cm) depth: 200 sq ft × 0.333 ft = 66.7 ft³ × 1.10 = 73.3 ft³ ≈ 2.7 yd³ × 1.42 ≈ 3.9 tons.
-The calculator above handles all of this automatically — enter your dimensions and gravel type.
+For a 20 ft × 10 ft (6 m × 3 m) driveway at 4-inch (10-cm) depth: 200 sq ft × 0.333 ft = 66.7 ft³ × 1.10 = 73.3 ft³ ≈ 2.7 yd³ (2.07 m³) × 1.42 ≈ 3.9 tons (3.5 tonnes).
+The calculator above handles all of this.
+Enter your dimensions and gravel type.

-How is gravel sold — by the ton or cubic yard?
+How is gravel sold: by the ton or cubic yard?

 Both.
 Bulk gravel is usually sold by the ton (most common for driveways and large projects above ~1 yd³ / 0.76 m³).
 Smaller projects often use 0.5 cubic foot bags (≈14 L, ≈50 lbs / 23 kg each) from home improvement stores.
 The calculator above shows both yardage and bag count so you can compare bulk vs bagged pricing.